gty3/dom-replay/README.md

 ## Usage

 Select the top button to change replay instrument and start time.
-Symbols are currently "coninuous", the contract month with the highest volume is selected.
+Symbols are currently "continuous", the contract month with the highest volume is selected.
-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 <!-- ROADMAP -->